 A: Absolutely not!
-There are times when we feel a bit exhausted and just want to relax on a beach for a month or so, but no, we’re always excited to see and do new things each and every day.
+There are times when we feel a bit exhausted or overwhelmed from trying to juggle travelling and websiting and need some down time…but no, we’re always excited to see and do new things each and every day.
 That’s the best part about backpacking, there’s always something new around each corner.

 Q: How do you get around?

 A: We always take local transport.
 Unless we absolutely have to fly (or for some reason it’s much cheaper), we always opt for land transportation.
 We get to see the country that way and get to mingle with the local people.

 Q: What is your favourite country so far?